isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 plt.tight_layout()

 # Save and show the plot
-plt.savefig("Average_Steps_Per_Day_of_Week.png")
+plt.savefig("fitbit_average_steps_per_day_of_week.png")
 plt.show()

 ```

 The plot shows that step counts are fairly consistent throughout the week.
 This is coherent with previous plots where we saw that Fitbit users tend to walk regularly every day.
-Sundays have the lowest average step counts, while Saturdays have the highest average step counts.
+Sundays have the lowest average step counts, while Mondays, Wednesdays and Saturdays have the highest average step counts.

 ### Activity levels across the day for each user